(Batman Returns 1992 movie) (Michelle Pfeiffer) (part #1)

 - Was forced into a timid and submissive behaviour at all times.

 Her only apparent friend was her cat, Miss Kitty.
 Who may have been a black-furred Egyptian mau cat.
 But I’m no expert, and it’s too dark to see whether her fur has patterns.

 … and a merry Christmas to you

-Whilst Shreck was giving a Christmas speech with the Mayor, the Penguin’s gang — essentially a terrorist circus — attacked.
-Selina was caught in the fray.
-She was desperately trying to bring Shreck the text of his speech.
+Whilst Shreck was giving a Christmas speech alongside the Mayor, the Penguin’s gang — essentially a terrorist circus — attacked.
+Selina was caught in the fray as she desperately tried to bring Shreck the text of his speech.